eva0034/yocto_manifests/build_opendash.md

 ## Building

 I'm currently using an AWS EC2 instance (c5.xlarge) with Debian installed with a 200GB gp2 disk.
+Just need to remember to shutdown after building the image.

+Connect to the Instance via SSH and run the following.
+The inital build should take about ~8 hours as QT takes ages to build.

 ```bash
 mkdir -p ~/yocto